zcm0520/SC-IBSR/README.md

 ## Introduction

-The codes and pre-traiend models will be shared soon.
-Please follow our updates.
+The codes and pre-traiend models will public once the paper is accepted.